stellarwp/installment-plans-for-woo-subs/README.md

-# WooCommerce Installment Emails
+# Installment Plans for WooCommerce Subscriptions
-Filter the email content for subscriptions as installments.
+Extend the Subscriptions plugin for WooCommerce to handle installments.